 - Amendments passed in 1940 to the Hatch Act of 1939 limited contributions to candidates and to national party committees and imposed spending limits on party committees.

 - And in 1947 the Taft-Hartley Act outlawed labor union contributions and purported to restrict corporate and labor spending on federal elections as well.
 The spending limits were largely ineffective, however, because they applied only to party committee spending and could easily be evaded.
-The disclosure requirements were honored more in the breach than in the observance in the absence of any meaningful enforcement mechanism.
+The disclosure requirements were often ignored in the absence of any meaningful enforcement mechanism.

 FECA was extensively amended after Watergate scandal